 How do schools and teachers use MAP Growth scores?

 Teachers can use MAP Growth scores to monitor the growth of individual students and develop classroom-level strategies for equitable instruction that help maximize every student’s learning potential.
 Principals and administrators can use the scores to see the performance and progress of a grade level, school, or the entire district.

 Can MAP Growth tell me if my student is working at grade level?

 MAP Growth scores are just one data point that teachers use to determine how a child is performing.
 MAP Growth measures if a student is performing similar to their peers.
 Please discuss any questions that you have about your student’s performance with their teacher.

 What subjects are available with MAP Growth?

-There are also primary grades tests for grades K – 2, referred to as MAP Growth K-2, in reading and math.
-With these child-friendly tests for young learners, students wear headphones, since many questions include audio to assist students still learning to read.
+Note: The reading and math tests for grades K–2 are referred to as MAP Growth K–2.
+These child-friendly tests for young learners offer students the ability to wear headphones, since many questions include audio to assist students still learning to read.

 How often will my student take MAP Growth tests?